Chart Color Schemes

 Epping features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

 Epping's dwelling structure, as per the latest Census, consisted of 42.6% houses and 57.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
-Home ownership in Epping was at 27.7%, similar to Sydney metro's level, with the remaining dwellings either mortgaged (29.4%) or rented (42.9%).
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Home ownership in Epping was 27.7%, similar to Sydney metro's level.
+The remaining dwellings were either mortgaged (29.4%) or rented (42.9%).
 The median monthly mortgage repayment in Epping was $2,600, higher than Sydney metro's average of $2,427.
-Median weekly rent in Epping was recorded at $500, compared to Sydney metro's figure of $470.
+Weekly rent in Epping was recorded at $500, compared to Sydney metro's $470.
 Nationally, Epping's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing